mitchdzz/mitchdzz/README.md

 Hi, I’m @mitchdzz
-- I’m interested in ... ways that automation processes are assessed in organizations.
+- I’m interested in ways that organizations assess automation processes.
-- Comp sci and Sociology backgrounds.
+- Comp sci and Sociology backgrounds, early research masters now.
 - The more we delegate to the machinery, the more we need to watch it.

 Contact me here.